 - Cooperates with Estonia to advance global peace and security, including addressing the challenges of climate change and greater energy independence, human trafficking, money laundering, and digital piracy.

-The Public Affairs Section (PAS) divides its work between three main areas:
+The Public Diplomacy Section (PDS) divides its work between three main areas:

-For more detailed information on PAS programs, please visit the Education & Culture section of the embassy’s website.
+For more detailed information on PDS programs, please visit the Education & Culture section of the embassy’s website.

 United States Secret Service